azadbolour/boardgame/dict/README.md

       `egrep "^[a-zA-Z]+$" file

 To experiment with different dictionaries, symbolically link `<server-dir>/dict/<local-code>-words.txt` to your own word file.

-For example, to use the English spell checker dictionary on unix-based platforms for the scala-server, link as follows:
+For example, to use the English spell checker dictionary on unix-based platforms for the scala server, link as follows:

     `ln -s /usr/share/dict/words $WORKSPACE/scala-server/dict/en-words.txt`